MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/ns-wdfusb-_wdf_usb_request_completion_params.md

-#### DeviceControlTransfer.Buffer

-If the driver has called <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdeviceformatrequestforcontroltransfer.md">WdfUsbTargetDeviceFormatRequestForControlTransfer</a>, this member contains the driver-supplied handle to the memory object that receives input or output data.

-#### DeviceControlTransfer.SetupPacket

-If the driver has called <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdeviceformatrequestforcontroltransfer.md">WdfUsbTargetDeviceFormatRequestForControlTransfer</a>, this member contains the address of the <a href="..\wdfusb\ns-wdfusb-_wdf_usb_control_setup_packet.md">WDF_USB_CONTROL_SETUP_PACKET</a> structure that the driver supplied.

-#### DeviceControlTransfer.Length

-If the driver has called any method that <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/working-with-usb-devices">sends a control transfer</a> (except <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdeviceformatrequestforurb.md">WdfUsbTargetDeviceFormatRequestForUrb</a>), this member contains the number of bytes that were sent or received.

-If the driver called <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdeviceformatrequestforurb.md">WdfUsbTargetDeviceFormatRequestForUrb</a>, it can obtain the length value from the URB whose handle is in <b>Parameters.DeviceUrb.Buffer</b>.

 ### -field Parameters.DeviceControlTransfer.Buffer

 If the driver has called <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdeviceformatrequestforcontroltransfer.md">WdfUsbTargetDeviceFormatRequestForControlTransfer</a>, this member contains the driver-supplied handle to the memory object that receives input or output data.